RuneDK93/lidar-volume/README.md

 ---

 ## License
-This project is licensed under the MIT License.
+Copyright © 2024 Danmarks Tekniske Universitet.
+This project is licensed under the MIT License (see LICENSE.txt file).